ethanbass/chromConverter/README.md

 ##### **Aston**

 To install Aston, call the `configure_aston()` function to install miniconda along with the necessary python dependencies.
+Running `read_chroms` with the Aston parser selected should also trigger a prompt to install Aston.
+If you're running Windows, you may need to install the latest version of ['Microsoft Visual C++'](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170) if you don't already have it.

 ##### **Entab**